Ada-Developers-Academy/independent-ai-topics/working-with-openai/setting-up-ai-apis-postman.md

 ##### !question

-Before moving on to the next section, make sure you have completed the three setps below:
+Before moving on to the next section, make sure you have completed the three steps below:

 ##### !end-question